Initiatives in Japan

 Development of New Technology to Drive Horizontal Recycling

-Suntory Beverage & Food Europe (SBFE) is participating in a consortium with green biotech company Carbios.
+SBFE is participating in a consortium with green biotech company Carbios.
 In June 2021, the consortium successfully developed the world’s first PET bottle of food-grade quality made from chemical recycling using enzymatic technology*.
-A prototype was made for SBFE’s Orangina brand, and a Japanese technical team helped test aspects of the prototype that Carbios was not able to, including the safety and ease of manufacturing the bottle.
-In September 2021, Carbios opened its first demonstration plant with the goal of launching commercial plant operations in 2025.
+A prototype was made for SBFE’s Orangina brand, and a Japanese technical team helped test aspects of the prototype that Carbios could not manage, including the safety and ease of manufacturing the bottle.
+In September 2021, Carbios opened its first demonstration plant with the goal of launching commercial plant operations in 2027.
 This innovative technology breaks down polyethylene terephthalate (PET) into its building blocks using a special enzyme that only breaks down PET plastic to create the raw materials of PET bottles that can then be reused.
-This technology is anticipated to enable recycling of PET bottles that are not properly sorted and color PET bottles that are commonly used in Europe to the quality level of virgin PET bottles.
+This technology is expected to enable an end recycled product on par with virgin PET, even when using source PET bottles not optimally separated from other waste or including a high proportion of colored PET bottles (common in Europe).

 *Based on our research